-Last year, the company also responded to the Army’s urgent need to protect ground troops with mobile air defense by integrating and demonstrating the Stinger missile on a Stryker armored fighting vehicle.
+Last year, the company also responded to the Army’s urgent need to protect ground troops with mobile air defense by demonstrating the Stinger missile on a Stryker armored fighting vehicle.

-From hardening defense systems against intruders to protecting critical infrastructure and data, Raytheon has a longstanding history of offering the most effective shields against cyber threats.
+From hardening defense systems against intruders to protecting critical infrastructure and data, Raytheon has long offered effective shields against cyber threats.

 The U.S. Army Cyber Center of Excellence at Fort Gordon, Georgia, is training soldiers for cyberspace — the newest battlefield.
 According to Bill Leigher, a former admiral and director of Raytheon’s government cyber programs, conducting a cyber operation should come as easily as using a rifle.

 "Bringing cyber to the front lines requires making the capability scalable and usable by soldiers,” Leigher said.
-“This means integrating current keyboard-based tradecraft into cyber weapons systems that soldiers can be trained to use in the battlespace.
+“This means integrating current ,keyboard-based tradecraft into cyber weapons systems that soldiers can be trained to use.
 This will put cyber weapons in the hands of those who need them most: soldiers on the front lines.”